 In 2005, the Estonian national electoral commission wrote a new chapter in the development of e-Government: for the first time in the world, secure online voting via the Internet was organized on a national scale.
 In accordance with the law,

-iVoting (as the scheme is known in Estonian) shall be available at every election and referendum.
+iVoting (as the scheme for electronic vote is known in Estonian) shall be available at every election and referendum.
 The main objective of

 iVoting is to provide voters with an additional channel via which they can express their vote with the aim of increasing electoral participation through better accessibility.